aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 into two further functions as alternative entry points for testing.
 (This chapter will leave out the automated tests.)

 Why doesn't `compile_file` use a `with` statement?
-Because this chapter's code will only use constructs implemented in this chapter.
+Because Tailbiter's code must keep to the constructs Tailbiter will implement.

 Throughout the compiler, `t` (for 'tree') names an AST node.
 These `t`'s appear everywhere.